ghc-proposals/ghc-proposals/proposals/0000-allow-constraint-type-synonyms-in-deriving-heads.md

 ## Effect and Interactions

-There is already extension named `TypeSynonymInstances`, but it does not cover constraint synonym case.
+We already have the `TypeSynonymInstances` extension, but it does not cover the constraint synonym case.
-Probably, constraint synonyms should be guarded by this extension as well and documentation updated on that.
+Constraint synonyms should probably be guarded by this extension as well and the documentation updated to reflect that.

-It may be, that some linters depend on current syntaxic restrictions, but I am not aware on any specific cases.
+It may be, that some linters depend on current syntaxic restrictions, the authors however, are not aware on any specific cases.

 ## Costs and Drawbacks

-Main concern is that rewriting implementations may make errors less clear.
+The primary concern is that rewriting implementations may make errors less clear.
-I propose to mitigate if this happens by adding context to errors, same as it done for instances resolving now.
+The authors propose to mitigate this by adding context to errors, in cases where this might happen.
+The same is already done for instances resolving today.

 ## Backward Compatibility

 No breakage.
-Part of this even was working before.
+Part of this even used to work in the past.

 ## Alternatives

 For deriving instances there are two alternatives:

-1. Use CPP preprocessor variable, which breaks type-safety, may lead to surprising error messages and is less composable
+1. Use CPP, which breaks type-safety, and may lead to surprising error messages as well as being less composable
-2. Use Template Haskell, which have its own problems and is less simple for beginners
+2. Use Template Haskell, which has its own set of problems and is harder to learn for beginners

-For user-defined instances one may define type class instead of synonym:
+For user-defined instances one may define a type class instead of a synonym:

 ```haskell
 class (ToJSON x, FromJSON x) => ToFromJSON x